 |MBA||CAD 28,000 (INR 14,75,000)|

-Given below is a breakdown of the different expenses which are important to consider while calculating the cost of studying and living in Canada for Indian students.
+Given below is a breakdown of the different expenses which are important to consider while calculating the cost of living and studying in Canada per month and yearly.

 (INR 2,67,000-INR 5,39,000) per annum